Home

 • summarizing the connections between one’s worldview and nature

-• examining their own cosmology and evaluating its implications
+• examining one's own cosmogeny and evaluating its implications

-The student will identify Earth ethics issues facing the world today by:
+The student will identify issues in Earth ethics facing the world today by:

 · defining cultural paradigms; comparing and contrasting their roots and connections to patterns of consumption